pathogen-genomics/introduction-website/cdph/README.md

 ```
 cd cdph/www
-python3 -m http.server
+python3 server.py
 ```

-The website should be available for testing at http://localhost:8000/
+The website should be available for testing at http://localhost:8080/

 ## Development and Testing of the Python Data Processing Scripts